nscklye/Pong/README.md

 # Pong

-Just creating a game really.
+Just creating a game, really.
 Nothing to see here.